Best Degrees to Get in 2026 for Pay, Hiring, and Fit

 Computer Science Career Prospects

 The field of computer science offers a wide array of job opportunities with attractive salaries.
-People skilled in software programming, computer system management, and data manipulation are in high demand.
+People skilled in software development, systems design, and data work are in high demand.

 As of late 2024, the average yearly income for computer science graduates stands at $120,634.
 This figure can vary based on factors like job location and specific role.